Every second year the rural and remote health sector comes together at Australia's premier rural health event - the National Rural Health Conference.

 - engage health consumers with others in the sector;

-- provide an opportunity for research reports to be delivered by both experienced and early-career researchers;
+- listen to research reports delivered by both experienced and early-career researchers;

 - produce a set of priority recommendations to governments; and